 Improving lives through invention

-It features invention-oriented exhibitions (currently Places of Invention); Spark!Lab, a hands-on invention workshop for children and families; and Inventive Minds, a gallery highlighting the documentation work done by the Lemelson Center.
+The Lemelson Hall of Invention and Innovation also provides exposure to the history and process of invention in America to the museum’s more than two million annual visitors, using the techniques of invention education to empower them to think of the ways they can solve problems in their communities.
+It features invention-oriented exhibitions (currently Change Your Game); Spark!Lab, a hands-on invention workshop for children and families; and Inventive Minds, a gallery highlighting the documentation work done by the Lemelson Center.

 Spark!Lab